Get care for low-level urgent conditions through a video chat with a provider, 24/7, on your computer or mobile device.Learn More.

 The first Huntsman-Intermountain Cancer Center opened its doors at American Fork Hospital.

-Construction begins on an 84,000-square-foot surgical services/emergency room expansion to provide larger, more modern operating rooms and emergency room services.
+An 84,000-square-foot surgical services/emergency room expansion, started in 2013, is completed to provide larger, more modern operating rooms and emergency room services.

 American Fork Hospital is a modern 205,000-square-foot facility with state-of-the-art medical technology, 117 beds, and a medical staff of more than 200 physicians representing 30 specialties.